 As a music major at Truman, you will study privately with well-known artists/teachers and perfect your performance skills in instrumental and choral ensembles with national reputations for excellence.
+Our music program is fully accredited by the National Association of Schools of Music.

 But don't take our word for it: Hear what our students have to say about the program.